olotintemitope/Potato-ORM/README.md

     2. Postgres
     3. SQLite

-To save a new record, you will need to instatiation the class that extends the base model class.
+To save a new record, you will need to instatiate the class that extends the base model class.
 Assume your model class is User.

 Save a new record
 ===============